createchaos/abb_communication/README.md

     1. Install for: Just Me
     2. Destination Folder: this can be wherever
     3. Advance options: none
-    4. Last page you may want to uncheck both boxes unless you want those pages to open in your browser
+    4. Last page uncheck both boxes unless you want those pages to open in your browser

 # **Part 2: Use Anaconda prompt to download compas &amp; compas\_fab:**